axean/tergite-backend/CONTRIBUTING.md

 ```

-- Extract also the path to this folder where `tergite-bcc` is.
+- Extract also the path to this folder where `tergite-backend` is.

 ```shell
 YOUR_PATH_TO_BCC=$(pwd)